-Studies have shown that online counseling can be even more effective than in-person treatment for many women.
+Studies have shown that online counseling can be just as effective as in-person treatment for many people.
 If you feel that online therapy suits your needs, for example, if it will make it easier for you to get help, then it is definitely worth exploring and may be more effective than getting help in person.

 However, if using an online service, you need to ensure that you’re getting counseling sessions from a licensed mental health professional.
 This is why it’s important to use a service with a network of licensed counselors and psychologists, such as BetterHelp.

 If you’re worried about the risk of COVID-19, online counseling is definitely worth considering.